 Then comes the crucial element of your customers or clients.
 Who is your ideal client?
 Why do you want to serve these particular people or companies?
 What’s the story behind that?
 And how do your products or services benefit these individuals?

 Why do you do what you do?
 Yes, you will probably want to make money in the process, but why did you pick that particular field?
 Why is it your passion?

 How important is the “how” to you?
 Do your ingredients have to be organically sourced?
 Are you only using Fair-Trade items?
 Do you insist that everything you do benefits the local community in some way?
 How do you source your employees?

 And finally, what’s in your future?
 What are your plans, how do you want to grow the company?
 What difference do you want to make in the world?
 Do you want to use some of your income to do good in the world?

 How to incorporate your story into your blogging

-You can, of course, have a very comprehensive About Us page, but if your brand story is very involved that could become a very long page indeed.
+You could have a very comprehensive About Us page, however if your brand story is very involved that could become a very long page indeed.
 The problem with overly long pages is, as you can imagine, that people will not read all the way to the end.
-Unless you are an amazing storyteller, people will switch off after a while or they run out of time and possibly forget to come back and read the rest of the story.
+Unless you are an amazing storyteller, people will switch off after a while or they will run out of time and possibly forget to come back and read the rest of the story.

-Through blogging you divide your story into manageable chunks.
-Talk about each and every chapter of your story separately.
-If you have lots to say about your brand story, create a separate category.
-So, if people are interested, they can then read them one after the other.
+Through blogging, you divide your story into manageable chunks.
+It gives you a platform to talk about each and every chapter of your story separately.
+If you have lots to say about your brand story, create a separate category, so those who are interested can then read them one after the other.

 People like to buy from people.
 This includes people who work for companies.
 If your clients are other companies, there are still people making the buying decisions.
 If you can get your story across well, you will increase your exposure to them.
-You will come across more human than trying to create an image of an impenetrable large company.
+You will achieve more success if you come across as more human, than by trying to create an image of an impenetrable large company.
 Let people in, be vulnerable at times.
 It makes business sense.

 Over to you